oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

 ```

-There are two other methods that allow maintain the up to date information in the list of actual applicants:
+There are two other methods that allow maintain the up-to-date information in the list of actual applicants:

 ```js
     /**